bluzky/tangerine/src/content/blog/tailwind-typography.md

 ---
-title: Tailwind Typography Plugin
 author: Sat Naing
 pubDatetime: 2022-07-05T02:05:51Z
-featured: false
-draft: true
+title: Tailwind Typography Plugin
+postSlug: ''
 tags:
   - TypeScript
   - Astro
-ogImage: ""
-description: "EXAMPLE POST: About Tailwind Typography Plugin and how you can use it effectively."
+description: 'EXAMPLE POST: About Tailwind Typography Plugin and how you can use it effectively.'
+ogImage: ''
+draft: 'true'
 ---

 > This article is from [TailwindLabs](https://tailwindcss-typography.vercel.app/).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.